51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 Some pseudo-headers are not required to detect the component but can provide more detailed detection results.
 For example, Sec-CH-UA-Platform-Version is not required to determine the Platform component, but provides additional version information when supplied.

 In some cases, there are multiple pseudo-headers for a component.
 These are processed in order from providing most detail to least.
+In addition, psuedo-headers will always take precedence over User Agent, even in cases where the User Agent provides more detail.
+See the [FAQ](@ref Info_FAQs_UserAgent_ContainsBetterData) for more discussion on this.

 ### Key
 - x = This value is required in order to determine the component.